FAQ | America's Rifle Challenge

 Are the training and competitions accessible and adaptive friendly?

 We consulted with the Adaptive Defensive Shooting Summit during the development of the ARC program to ensure accessibility and participation for all.
-As a result of this collaboration, ADSS is hosting a special adaptive level 1 match as part of the 2025 summit.

 My club is interested in hosting ARC matches.
 Where do we start?